Timzhouyes/Thoughts/_posts/2019-03-27-AngularJS-Tutorial-learning.md

-Each feature should declare its own module and all related entitied should register themselves on the module.
+Each feature should declare its own module and all related entities should register themselves on the module.